Helping Hands International, Inc.

 - Time to visit the market in Chichi

-- Supper in town
+- Dinner in town

 - Visit a local church service (all are in the evening due to the market in the daytime)